iotaledger/stronghold.rs/SEP.md

 ## Motivation

 Describe the motivation behind the proposal.
 How does this proposal benefit Stronghold?
-Name a few Examples
+Name a few examples.

 ## Reference-Level Explanation